White-Give22/bugs2.0/README.md

 Planning on having a hatching egg game and a hidden spider game as the story is told.

 fix the problem that bugs go out of the screen in the first game(clicking on the bugs to clear).

+# Artist Statment

+This is the second game that I worked on p5js.
+I was inspired by the moment when I was trying to find on the stupid mistakes or dumb spelling mistakes whicht

+took me a long time to find it.
+Then fix it.
+So, I wanted something easy to clear the bugs or fix the bugs.
+I want everyone to have a  esay time to fixing the bugs.

+This is a simple game that you play with mouse clicking.
+After you killed the bugs, you will have a reward which is website for more useless websites.

+Try it and waste your time there.
+I also inlcude the background story for the spider.
+There is the bug or problem where hatcing the egg with text.
+This is why we need

+him right.